terrestrialassemblages/terramagotchi-1.0/README.md

 ## Usage - Instructions on How to Install and Setup the Project.

 All dependencies have been listed above.
-See [Libraries](###Libraries)
+See [Libraries](#libraries)

-Prior to using these applications, you must have Node installed on your machine.
+Prior to using these applications, you must have Node.js (with npm) installed on your machine.

 As there are three sub-packages, each one must be installed/used separately.